5 Common Mistakes Made Before Filing For Bankruptcy

 3. Transferring Assets to Others

-Like sending money to another person’s account, giving away your assets can be seen as a fraudulent transaction.
+Similar to sending money to another person’s account, giving away your assets can constitute a fraudulent transaction.
 Although you might think it can’t be traced back to you once it’s transferred, that is inaccurate.
 If you move your assets to others before you file for bankruptcy, even if you sell them at low prices or give them away for free, the courts will find out, and you won’t be able to justify that scrutiny.

 There is a 3-year fraudulent transfer statute for transferring assets for less than fair value.
-All transfers in the two years prior, outside of the ordinary course of business, are listed in the petition, and if you didn’t sell something for a reasonable value, those transfers could be undone.
+The petition lists all transfers made outside of the ordinary course of business in the two years prior.
+If you didn’t sell something for a reasonable value, the court could undo those transfers.
 It’s best to know how to protect things you own now, before filing, rather than making things more complicated by giving them away and risk losing something important to you.

-The best thing to do is keep your assets with you because once you file for bankruptcy, they will be protected.
+The best action is to keep your assets with you because filing for bankruptcy will protect them.
 If you sell it or give it away, you might not be able to get it back, and the bankruptcy won’t save it.
 The best thing you can do is to ask Mr. Crawley about it, and they’ll offer free advice about what to do with your assets.

 4. Not Being Truthful About Your Assets

 It is essential to be completely honest when you speak with Mr. Crawley.
 For example, a Chapter 7 bankruptcy includes a “means test,” a requirement that you disclose all of your assets and income.
 This test allows him to determine your capacity to pay off creditors.
-If you intentionally leave out assets or income because you are trying to help your qualification, your case will likely be dismissed.
-There is a chance you could also be banned from filing on those debts ever again.
+If you intentionally omit assets or income in an attempt to improve your qualification, the court will likely dismiss your case.
+You could also face a ban from ever filing on those debts again.
 Copies of your financial records are provided to your Trustee.
 Therefore any lies you tell will come out at your meeting.

 Filing for bankruptcy is a legal proceeding, and the schedules and statements presented to the court are made so under the penalty of perjury.
 No one wants to go to jail or lose a discharge in their bankruptcy case because they intentionally left off an account or an asset that they could have probably protected otherwise.
 It’s best to own it all and be fully transparent when going over the process with Mr. Crawley.
 He can make sure you have a plan to protect all that is important to you.

 It is best if you don’t try to hide any creditors, either, because credit-card companies have centralized and computerized information.
-They will all know you have filed for bankruptcy protection, and all debt must be listed.
+All will be aware that you have filed for bankruptcy protection, and you must list all debts.
 The bottom line is always to tell the truth.

 5. Running Up Credit Card Debt

 Charging purchases on credit cards you are listing in your bankruptcy is a bad idea.
 Some think they should use their available credit to catch up on past-due debts.
-All creditors are notified when you file bankruptcy and can challenge the request to eliminate some or all of what you owe them.
+When you file for bankruptcy, all creditors receive notification and have the option to challenge the request to eliminate some or all of what you owe them.
 It is imperative not to make credit purchases 90-days before filing for bankruptcy.
 To be safe, once you choose to file bankruptcy, you should stop using credit cards altogether.

 Reviews